RetoVLA: Reusing Register Tokens for Spatial Reasoning in Vision-Language-Action Models: METHOD

-\paragraph{Gating Mechanism} We observed that not all tasks benefit equally from global context; for tasks demanding extreme local precision, this information could act as a distraction.
-To address this, we introduce a learnable scalar parameter, $g$, as a dynamic gate.
-Its value is passed through a sigmoid function, $\sigma(\cdot)$, to scale the impact of the Register Tokens {\cite{darcet2023vision}}.
-This gating mechanism allows the model to adaptively modulate the influence of global spatial context, learning to amplify it for tasks requiring a holistic scene understanding and suppress it for those demanding local precision.
+\paragraph{Gating Mechanism} Because global context can distract the policy during precision tasks, we introduce a learnable gate parameter $g$, passed through a sigmoid $\sigma$, to control the influence of the Register Tokens.
+This allows the model to adaptively balance local precision and global context.